sitthykun/smilegitremote/README.md

 ## API Document
 To get the requirement of each api, please follow the format '/token/help' for a new route.
-Let checkout the exist in the main.py
+Let checkout exist in the main.py
 ```
 @app.route('/token/help', methods= ['GET'])
 def tokenProjectHelp() -> Any: